 \section{Global inequality for the edge potential}

-A few randomized trials suggest that the vertex potential satisfy the local inequality~\eqref{eq:local} for triangles which are not too far from tight triangles.
-It however fails near stretched triangles, because the excess can become quite small.
-The typical situation is depicted in Fig.~\ref{fig:plot}.
+A few randomized trials suggest that the vertex potential satisfies the local inequality~\eqref{eq:local} for triangles which are not too far from tight triangles.
+It however fails near stretched triangles, because the emptiness can become quite small.
+A typical situation is depicted in Fig.~\ref{fig:plot}.
 The edge potential aims to fix this problem.
-The idea is that when a triangle $T$ becomes stretched, its support disc overlaps an adjacent triangle $T^*$, imposing a void in $T^*$ which increases $E(T^*)$ and may counterbalance the decrease of $E(T)$.
+The idea is that when a triangle $T$ becomes stretched, its support disc overlaps an adjacent triangle $T'$, imposing a void in $T'$ which increases the emptiness $E(T')$ and may counterbalance the decrease of $E(T)$.
 We shall come back to this in Section~\ref{sec:local}.
 Here, we define the edge potential and prove that it satisfies Inequality~\eqref{eq:edge}.

 \begin{definition} Let $e$ be an edge of a triangle $T$.
-Let $x$ and $y$ be the radii of the discs centered on the endpoints of $e$.
 Denote by $d_e(T)$ the signed distance of the center $X$ of the support disc of $T$ to the edge $e$, which is positive if $T$ and $X$ are both on the same side of $e$, or negative otherwise.
 The {\em edge potential} $U_e(T)$ of $e$ is defined by